Genivia/ugrep/README.md

     -Q[DELAY], --query[=DELAY]
             Query mode: user interface to perform interactive searches.
 This mode requires an ANSI capable terminal.
-An optional DELAY argument may be specified to reduce or increase the response time to perform searches after the last key press, in increments of 100ms, where the default is 5 (500ms delay).
+An optional DELAY argument may be specified to reduce or increase the response time to execute searches after the last key press, in increments of 100ms, where the default is 5 (0.5s delay).
 Initial patterns may be specified with -e PATTERN, i.e. a PATTERN argument requires option -e.
 Press F1 or CTRL-Z to view the help screen.
 No whitespace may be given between -Q and its argument DELAY.